 Brandon’s doctoral work focused on designing, fabricating and testing a microfluidic fuel processor for portable power generation using MEMS fabrication techniques.
 He attended the David H. Koch School of Chemical Engineering Practice, where he worked for General Mills and Johns Manville.
 Prior to graduate school, Brandon also designed a unique emissions capture system for a Fortune 50 pharmaceutical company.

+Brandon is named to The Best Lawyers in America©.
 Brandon has been repeatedly named to the list of Massachusetts Rising Stars by Super Lawyers.

 While in law school, Brandon received the following awards: Daniel J. Fern Award for graduating first in his class, Lindsay R. Breed Bankruptcy Law Book Award, jurisprudence awards in Constitutional Law, Property, Corporations, Basic Federal Income Tax, and Environmental Law, and Best Brief Award in Legal Practice Skills.